ofey404/Application/handout/PS/subversions/CMU/4-part1.md

 ## Main

-"Craftsmanship is a contagion, a kind of mental virus.
-You catch it by observing others and allowing the meme to take hold."

 "Developing Software" is not a noun, instead, it's the process of creating a thing.

-I observe others and learn.
+And craftsmanship is a meme, I observe others and learn in my self-taught, interest-driven journey.

 I want to be a professional.